bookofproofs/bookofproofs.github.io/_sources/history/19th-century/plateau.md

 ### Mathematical Profile (Excerpt):
 * He wanted Joseph to follow an artistic career and his schooling was arranged with this aim.
 * After excelling at primary school, Joseph was sent to the Academy of Fine Arts.
-* However Joseph became an orphan at the age of fourteen when his father died, his mother having died one year earlier.
-* A brother of Joseph's mother who was a lawyer, a M Thirion, took over bringing up Joseph and his two sisters.
 * Joseph had a serious illness around this time and for a while could not attend the Academy.
 * Although the training at the Academy was mainly in the arts, Plateau's interests were in science.
 * These were not simply for his own amusement, for the young Plateau was putting on a show to entertain an audience.